 Infantry riflemen are highly trained in infantry skills including combat marksmanship, patrolling, land navigation, the use of grenades and shoulder-fired rockets, etc.

 Marine riflemen know they have a tough job and they take a lot of pride in that, as they should.
-They have a proud tradition of being at the forefront of so many important battles and volunteer to put themselves in harm’s way for their country.
+They have a proud tradition of being at the forefront of so many important battles and volunteering to put themselves in harm’s way for their country.

 How to become one: To become a Marine rifleman you must sign a 0311 or 03XX contract.
 With an 0311 contract, your path to becoming a rifleman is set.